mihai-cherechesu/thought-cli/README.md

 ### Setup
 To build this command line tool, install (at least) `go1.19.4` on your machine and simply run `go build -o cpxctl`.
 The cpx mock server has been launched with `./cpx_server.py 8081 --protocol 4`.
-The protocol is important as the CLI tool hardcodes the port in the source code at the moment.
+The port is important as the CLI tool hardcodes it in the source code at the moment.

 ### Usage
 This CLI currently provides only one subcommand, `ls`, that interacts with the mock cloud provider, so the usage should be pretty straightforward.
 Filtering can only be done with respect to